nonefffds/nonefffds/README.md

 ### Something else

-- I used to made a redirection site(basically mocked linktree) I wrote myself and published [here](https://github.com/nonefffds/RedirectionPageTemplate).
-And my blog is [here](https://nonefffds.github.io).

 - There's almost no correct pronounciation with this nickname 'nonefffds', just pronounce whatever you'd perfer.
 Or just call me as "FDS".

 - The avatar is Cyanobacteria.